Shane32/AppTemplate/docs/operational-principles.md

 **Alternative:** To avoid this issue, deploy the backend and frontend separately:

-- Deploy the backend API to Azure App Service or Azure Container Apps
+1. Deploy the backend API to Azure App Service or Azure Container Apps
-- Deploy the SPA to Azure Blob Storage with Azure CDN, using content-addressed filenames (e.g., `main.a3f2b1c9.js`) where file hashes are embedded in the filename, ensuring old files remain accessible indefinitely
+2. Deploy the SPA to Azure Blob Storage with Azure CDN, using content-addressed filenames (e.g., `main.a3f2b1c9.js`) where file hashes are embedded in the filename, ensuring old files remain accessible indefinitely
-- Configure CORS on the backend to allow requests from the CDN origin
+3. Configure CORS on the backend to allow requests from the CDN origin

-- This allows old application versions to continue functioning until users refresh their browser, providing zero-downtime deployments (assuming persisted queries are also handled via a shared store)
+This approach allows old application versions to continue functioning until users refresh their browser, providing zero-downtime deployments (assuming persisted queries are also handled via a shared store).

-- **Note:** The included GitHub Actions workflows already support this deployment pattern - they can push the SPA to blob storage instead of wwwroot by configuring the appropriate options.
+**Note:** The included GitHub Actions workflows already support this deployment pattern - they can push the SPA to blob storage instead of wwwroot by configuring the appropriate options.
 See [SharedWorkflows](https://github.com/Shane32/SharedWorkflows) for more details on configuration options.

 ### 2. Type-Safe GraphQL Code Generation